 The fear, of beard and burkha alike, it’s not gone away yet and maybe it never will.
 It’s not just the obvious ones to fear, it’s all of us.
 If we’re not white, we sure aint [sic] right.
 So this is where we’ll stay.
 Not quite human, incapable of being painted normal and we can’t be ignored. […] Are you sure you don’t want to blow yourself up?
 You sure you’re not on Jihad?
 You sure you don’t hate everyone who’s not like you? (p.
 221; emphasis in original)

-Regardless of his attempts to blend in, the British-born Kilo is stigmatized as ‘the enemy within’ (ibid.; emphasis in original).
-This internal monologue occurs onboard a plane to Kashmir, as he sits with some upstanding British Pakistani citizens, three students who hail from Keighley.
+Regardless of his attempts to blend in, the British-born Kilo is stigmatized as ‘the enemy within’ (ibid.).
+This internal monologue occurs onboard a plane to Azad Kashmir, as he sits with some upstanding British Pakistani citizens, three students who hail from Keighley.
 Yet racism does not discern the chasm between these morally upright aspiring professionals and Kilo, with his checkered past.
 All are wearily familiar with the perils of ‘flying while brown’, and airport staff’s Islamophobic questions about explosives, jihad and hatred.
 Like Homi Bhabha’s colonized subject, who is ‘almost the same but not quite […] almost the same but not white’ when compared to the colonizer, Alam’s postcolonial, post 9/11 hero is ‘not white’, which ‘sure aint right’.
 Conforming to generic conventions, Kilo is not accepted by society, but Alam deviates from convention by inserting religious identity into the noir landscape.

 Expanding on this post-secular approach to the British Asian noir novel with his inclusion of Sikhs as well as Muslims is the younger novelist A. A. Dhand.
 Like Alam, Dhand examines Bradford in forensic detail and with heavy emphasis on its seamy side.
-It is in his tetralogy’s descriptions of specific locations around the city, such as Waterstones bookshop, a thinly-disguised Mumtaz Restaurant, and Lister Mills, as well as the neoclassical splendour of St George’s Theatre and Cartwright Hall’s Bradford baroque, that Dhand’s writing – which can be rather pedestrian and hackneyed – begins to soar.
+It is in his tetralogy’s descriptions of specific locations around the city, such as Waterstones bookshop, Lister Mills and a thinly-disguised Mumtaz Restaurant, as well as the neoclassical splendour of St George’s Theatre and Cartwright Hall’s Bradford baroque, that Dhand’s writing – which can be rather pedestrian and hackneyed – begins to soar.
 This is another writer intimately connected with and shrewdly observant of his local area, though his politics are more reactionary than Alam’s.
-Under Dhand’s pen (or keyboard), Alam’s preferred locales of the corner shop and newsagent’s are once again highlighted.
+Under Dhand’s pen (or keyboard), Alam’s preferred locales of the corner shop and newsagent are once again highlighted.
 He dedicates Girl Zero to ‘“Dhand News” 1981–2016.
 Gone but never forgotten’.
 In interviews, Dhand reveals that this was a ‘convenience store that also rented out videos’, which was run by his parents until their retirement.
 Yet he diversifies the range of urban settings to encompass, for example, boxing clubs and a chemist’s shop.
-Dhand himself has worked in a drugstore since being awarded his MPharm from the University of Bradford in 2002.
+Dhand himself has worked in a chemist’s since being awarded his MPharm from the University of Bradford in 2002.
 In his byline on Twitter (@aadhand), he describes himself as: ‘Writer / pharmacist / corner shop keeper.
 In whichever order you like.’
 Here Dhand’s disruption of conventional hierarchies around the craft of writing and the graft of shop work signals the sense of self-worth (as well as insider’s perspective) he derives from his working-class roots and migrant routes.

 Dhand for the most part limns Bradford as a rough, crime-ridden place.
 The metropolis is grim, grimy and derelict – even being compared to Batman’s corrupt and mobster-led Gotham City (Girl Zero, p.
 6).
 In his debut novel, Streets of Darkness (2016), Dhand compares the metropolis to its near neighbours with rightful anger: